Piyush-BA/concur-manual/docs/int.md

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\request\req13.png">

+#### 9. If the request is an extension of any other request, fill the name of that request.

-#### 9. Now in the segments section, click on Air ticket, cab or Hotel reservation icon to add the details.
+#### 10. Now in the segments section, click on Air ticket, cab or Hotel reservation icon to add the details.

-#### 10. If the request is an extension of any other request, fill the name of that request.

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\request\ext.png">

 ---

+### Add segment

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\request\int.png">